 (TIP- Print this web page for easy reference.)

 However… you have options.
-Fortunately, the ACPU is only a problem if you do your regular printing with Photoshop.
-Photoshop will not allow you to completely turn off color management.
-And being able to do this is critical to printing an accurate target image.
-If you are running Mac OS X 10.15 or later and you do your regular image printing with Adobe Photoshop, you need to find something different for printing your target image.
-(Photoshop will work fine once you have your profiles created and are using them to print images with Photoshop.
+It is perfectly fine if you do your regular image printing with Photoshop software – you will only need to find something different for the purpose of printing your target image.
+(Photoshop will work fine once you have your profiles created and are using them to print images using Photoshop software.
 It is only the process of printing the target image that is a problem.)
-Here are two excellent of solutions:

-The simplest solution is to find different software that will print your target image for you without color management engaged.
-For this, I strongly recommend using Qimage One for your Mac.
-This very slick software is designed specifically for printing and will allow you to do so with color management turned off.
+I strongly recommend using Qimage One to print your target image.
+This excellent software is designed specifically for printing and will easily allow you to do so with Color Management turned off.
 Additionally, Qimage One can be downloaded and used free for a 14-day trial period.
 Problem solved.
-There is a Windows version as well.
-The best part is that Qimage One is excellent software.
-You may seriously find yourself wanting to include this software in your regular printing workflow.
-Check out their website to learn more about the features of this software: https://www.binartem.com and visit their downloads page to obtain a working trial version: https://www.binartem.com/downloads
+Qimage One has been designed for cross-platform use, making it possible to use with either Mac or Windows operating systems.
+The best part is that Qimage One is really outstanding software.
+You may seriously find yourself wanting to include it in your regular printing workflow.
+Check out their website to learn more about the features of Qimage: https://www.binartem.com – and visit their downloads page to obtain a working trial version: https://www.binartem.com/downloads.